tfeldmann/organize/README.rst

 Feeling insecure?
 Run ``$ organize sim`` to see what would happen without touching your files.

 But there is more.
-You want to rename / copy files, run custom shell / python scripts or match filenames with regular expressions?
+You want to rename / copy files, run custom shell / python scripts, match filenames with regular expressions or use placeholder variables?
 `organize` has you covered.
-You can even modify the actions according to information about the file using placeholder variables.

 Have a look at the full documentation at https://organize.readthedocs.io/.